Android for Banana Pi

 What you'll do

-- Flash an Android image to reliable storage and verify integrity.
+- Flash an Android image to reliable storage and check its integrity.

-- Boot with stable power and minimal peripherals.
+- Boot with stable power and as little connected as possible.

-- Set up ADB (Android Debug Bridge) for debugging and log access.
+- Set up ADB, the Android Debug Bridge, for debugging and log access.

-- Verify system health with ADB commands and logcat.
+- Check system health with ADB commands and logcat.

-- Troubleshoot common boot loops, display issues, and connectivity problems.
+- Work through boot loops, display faults and connectivity issues.

 Requirements

-- Power: Stable 5V 2A power supply with short, thick cable.
-Android boot draws more current than minimal Linux images.
+Use a stable 5V 2A power supply with a short, thick cable.
+Android draws more current during boot than a minimal Linux image, and marginal power shows up fast.

 Step-by-step setup